Alexandra L. Mertens

-- Represented subsidiary of sPower in the tax equity financing for portfolio of 11 solar PV projects in California, totaling 34 MW.
+- Represented a subsidiary of sPower in its inverted lease tax equity financing for a portfolio of 11 solar PV projects in California, totaling 34 MW.

 - Represented a private investment firm in its investment in two solar developers with a combined portfolio totaling approximately 400 MW.

 - Represented Altagas Idemitsu Joint Venture Limited Partnership in acquiring a majority interest in Petrogas Energy Corp.